In partnership withGlassdoor, our investment analysts are taking a closer look at some of the most popular companies in Glassdoor's career community.

 Apple recently revealed the product of its secret-development "dream team" -- Apple Watch.
 The secret is out, and some early viewers are claiming its everyday impact could trump the iPod, iPhone, and the iPad.
 In fact, ABI Research predicts 485 million of this type of device will be sold per year.
 But one small company makes Apple's gadget possible.
 And its stock price has nearly unlimited room to run for early in-the-know investors.
 To be one of them, and see where the real money is to be made, just click here !

-The article Is Google One of the Best Companies in America? originally appeared on Fool.com.
+The article Is Apple One of the Best Companies in America? originally appeared on Fool.com.

-Daniel Sparks has no position in any stocks mentioned.
-The Motley Fool recommends Google (A shares) and Google (C shares).
-The Motley Fool owns shares of Google (A shares) and Google (C shares).
+Daniel Sparks owns shares of Apple.
+The Motley Fool recommends Apple, Facebook, Google (A shares), and Google (C shares).
+The Motley Fool owns shares of Apple, Facebook, Google (A shares), and Google (C shares).
 Try any of our Foolish newsletter services free for 30 days .
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy .

 Copyright © 1995 - 2014 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy .